mathisonian/python-yelp-v2/README.md

 python-yelp-v2
 ==============

 A Python wrapper for the Yelp API v2.
-The structure for this was inspired by the [python-twitter](https://github.com/bear/python-twitter) library.
+The structure for this was inspired by the [python-twitter](https://github.com/bear/python-twitter) library, and some internal methods are reused.

 Usage